scala-ide/docs/src/sphinx/dev/building/building.rst

         Scala IDE plug-in reacts to the changes.
 If that is exactly what you want to do, keep reading.
         Otherwise, you can safely skip this section.

 Build the Scala compiler, package into maven format and deploy locally.
-If you building Scala **2.10.x** run
+If you are building Scala **2.10.x**, run

 .. code-block:: bash